Create a WooCommerce Quick Order Form Using the Product Table Plugin

 Step 2: Customize your quick WooCommerce order form

-If you want your quick order form to be user-friendly, there are a few additional features to consider.
+If you want your quick order form to be user-friendly, there are a few additional features to consider and tweaks that you can make.
 First, you’ll want to enable customers to select product variations right from the order form.
 In other words, if you offer the same shirt in red, green, and yellow, you need to let people easily pick the version they want.

 In the Product tables settings menu, go to Default options > Product variations: